-You will need your official W&J student username and password to login to the Course Placements.
+You will need your official W&J student username and password to login to the Math Placements.
 Don’t have your username and password?
 Please check your personal email address for a message from your admission counselor with instructions on how to set up your account, or contact the Office of Admission at 724-223-6025.

 Our mathematics placement assessment, developed by the Mathematics Department, consists of 30 multiple-choice questions.
 The Mathematics Department has correlated the scores on this assessment with student success in our various introductory courses.
-Topics covered include simplifying algebraic expressions, solving equations and inequalities, and working with functions including trigonometric and exponential functions.
+Topics covered include simplifying algebraic expressions, solving equations, and inequalities, and working with functions including trigonometric and exponential functions.

 You cannot “flunk” the mathematics placement assessment.
 The Department uses your score to assess how your high school background has prepared you for success in classes many incoming students take early in their college careers, based on your own command of certain mathematical skills and our expectations of our students in those classes.